 The goals of treatment are to eliminate the infection, and prevent hearing loss and other complications.

-Antibiotics are generally used to treat ear infections in children under 2, but these medications only work against bacterial infections.
+Antibiotics are generally used to treat ear infections in children under 2 years old, but these medications only work against bacterial infections.
 If the infection is caused by a virus, the antibiotics will not be effective.
 The only certain way to tell if the infection is caused by bacteria is to perform a myringotomy and culture the middle ear fluid, which are not frequently done.

 In recent years, doctors have come to realize that antibiotic use for any reason causes bacteria to develop resistance to the antibiotic used.
 These resistant bacteria can then cause new infections in a child or be passed to family members or other children.
 Antibiotic resistance is a serious problem—particularly when, unlike most cases of otitis, the infection is serious or life threatening.
 Experts feel that our best protection against running out of antibiotics is to reduce prescribing these drugs for illnesses that are likely to get better on their own without treatment.
 Since many children with otitis will be much improved within 2 days—even without antibiotic treatment, reducing the use of antibiotics in children with otitis is an important health goal worldwide.

-It is important to keep in mind, too, that antibiotics can cause a number of side effects.
+It is important to keep in mind that antibiotics can cause a number of side effects.
 Nausea, stomach pain, and diarrhea are common.
 Also, there is a risk of having an allergic reaction to the antibiotic.

 The doctor may prescribe an antibiotic if symptoms continue for more than a few days or worsen.
 Some doctors will give parents a prescription for antibiotics, but instruct them not to use the antibiotic unless pain or fever persists beyond an agreed-upon number of days.